rcallaby/Learn-Git/Lessons/Part 02 - Initializing Git/getting-started.md

 # Initialzing Git - Getting Started

+- Basic Git Operations
+- Setting up a Git Repository in Linux
+- Setting up a Git Repository in Windows
+- Setting up a Git Repository in Mac

 ## Basic Git Operations:
 Git provides a vast array of commands for version control, but here are a few fundamental ones: